softchris/azure-book/azure-functions.md

 > Serverless computing helps solve the allocation problem by scaling up or down automatically, and you're only billed when your function is processing work

 ## What is a function app?
-`Functions` are hosted in an execution context called a `function app`
+`Functions` are hosted in an execution context called a `function app`.
+Which means what?
+Think of the Function app as the project you host your functions in.

 Currently you can use the following languages working with Function apps, C#, F#, and JavaScript